beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 Although the cost of the tree-data-likelihood can be greatly reduced by fixing the parameters that govern the substitution model, estimates of the these parameters are not always transferable between datasets, even datasets from the same pandemic.
-This is certainly true of SARS-CoV-2 where estimates of the rate can vary based on the time scale and context of the data.
+This is certainly true of SARS-CoV-2 where estimates of the rate can vary based on the time-scale and context of the data.
 Even when it is valid to fix these parameters, large dataset become challenging for a second reason.
-Even the biggest GPUs have finite memory, and it is challenging if not impossible to find hardware configurations that can fit an alignments of tens of thousands of sequences.
+All GPUs have finite memory, and it is challenging if not impossible to find hardware configurations that can cope with alignments of tens of thousands of sequences.

 # An alternative likelihood function

-Based on these challenges, we have implemented a more efficient likelihood  (in both computational and memory usage) based on a simple Poisson model commonly used in maximum likelihood methods that scale genetic phylogenies into time trees (See [Didelot et al., 2020](https://doi.org/10.1093/molbev/msaa193) for a thorough discussion of these methods).
+Based on these challenges, we have implemented a more efficient likelihood based on a simple Poisson model commonly used in maximum likelihood methods that scale genetic phylogenies into time trees (See [Didelot et al., 2020](https://doi.org/10.1093/molbev/msaa193) for a thorough discussion of these methods).
 Instead of an alignment, this likelihood takes a pre-estimated, rooted phylogeny with branchlengths scaled to the number of expected substitutions/site.
 This likelihood can be specified with a few xml modifications.

-If you are starting from a standard BEAUTi-generated xml you can delete the `<alignment>` block and instead specify a "data tree"and a starting tree that is topologically consistent (every clade in the data tree must be present in the starting tree).
+If you are starting from a standard BEAUTi-generated xml you can delete the `<alignment>` block and instead specify a "data tree" and a starting tree that is topologically consistent (every clade in the data tree must be present in the starting tree).

 ```xml
 	<newick id="startingTree" usingDates="true">